Structure Learning for Directed Trees: Proofs

 it holds that

-Here we used that the diagonal elements of the limit covariance matrix is strictly positive.
-The fact that $\mu_{ji},\nu_{i}>0$ follows from the fact that $X_i-\E[X_i|X_j]$ is assumed to have density (w.r.t.
+Here we used that the diagonal elements of the limit covariance matrix are assumed strictly positive.
+That $\mu_{ji},\nu_{i}>0$ follows from the fact that $X_i-\E[X_i|X_j]$ is assumed to have a density (w.r.t.
 Lebesgue measure) and that the variables are non-degenerate $\nu_i = \text{Var}(X_i)>0$.
 Thus, we have that

 Now consider a fixed $\omega \in \bigcap_{1\leq k \leq 6}\Omega_n(k)$ and note that with $g_n:[0, \delta_{n,ji}^{2}] \to \R$ given by $g_n(t) = \hat \mu_{ji} - t$ we have that $g_n$ is decreasing and that